IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

   most recently accessed (chronologically) and will display a red rectangular box if the file cannot be found;
   this occurs after you have moved a file to a new folder or deleted it.
 >8.
 Status bar.
-This reveals what version of Grasshopper is currently installed on your machine. *If a newer version is available, a pop-up menu will appear in your system tray providing instructions on how to download the latest version.*
+At its right-most end this reports which version of Grasshopper is currently installed on your machine. *If a newer version is available, a pop-up menu will appear in your system tray providing instructions on how to download the latest version.* At its left-most end this also occasionally reports status messages, such as how long ago an auto-save was most recently completed.

 ####1.1.2.1.
 GRASSHOPPER'S TITLE BAR